preactjs/preact-www/content/guide/switching-to-preact.md

 #### Aliasing in Node using module-alias

-For SSR purposes if you are not using webpack to build your server side code you can use the following to swap react with preact.
+For SSR purposes, if you are not using a bundler like webpack to build your server side code, you can use the [module-alias](https://www.npmjs.com/package/module-alias) package to replace react with preact.

 ```sh
 npm i -S module-alias